CloudCannon/documentation/src/collections/_i18n_docs/introduction.md

 1. [Translation](/i18n/translation/): Serving content in the language of the viewer
 2. [Geolocation](/i18n/geolocation/): Personalising content to give relevant content for the viewer's country

-These are internationally separate as people living in a particular country does not guarantee they speak that language.
-Someone viewing a website from New Zealand (NZ) may be a visitor from Japan.
+These are internationally separate as a person living in a country is not guaranteed to speak the native language(s).
+Consider the case where a Japanese tourist is viewing a website in New Zealand (NZ).
 If I18n is handled with the above separation, the website would show the NZ content in Japanese.

 ---